-This Healthy Pumpkin Muffin Recipe with Chocolate Streusel is a delicious, low sugar autumnal treat.
-Made with pumpkin spice and roasted pumpkin, it is full of flavour and goodness.
+These healthy pumpkin streusel muffins with chocolate are a delicious, low sugar autumnal treat.
+Made with pumpkin spice and roasted pumpkin, they are full of flavour and goodness.

 People often use shop bought pumpkin puree thinking that it’s too difficult to make their own.
 Or they are just not sure how to roast pumpkin and make their own pumpkin puree.
 The truth is it’s really really easy to do!